LukeIreland1/trump-tweet-semantics/docs/report.md

 # 1. Introduction

-This project revolves around analysing Donald Trump's twitter in various ways to provide interesting insights to his narrative.
+This project focuses on comparison of Semantic Analysis algorithms and various other forms of Natural Language Processing, with a chosen dataset of Donald Trump's tweets.

 Analysis methods include: